DFHack/dfhack/docs/Lua API.rst

   Returns *true* if the building is marked for removal (with :kbd:`x`), *false* otherwise.

+* ``dfhack.buildings.getRoomDescription(building[, unit])``

+  If the building is a room, returns a description including quality modifiers, e.g. "Royal Bedroom".
+  Otherwise, returns an empty string.

+  The unit argument is passed through to DF and may modify the room's value depending on the unit given.

 High-level
 ~~~~~~~~~~
 More high-level functions are implemented in lua and can be loaded by